 mmWave

-AT&T has chosen to dub its mmWave service as 5G+, and Verizon calls it "5G Ultra Wideband".
+AT&T has chosen to dub its mmWave service as 5G+, and Verizon calls it "5G Ultra Wideband" or "5G UW".

 -